golang/protobuf/README.md

 	with distinguished wrapper types for each possible field value.
   - Marshal and Unmarshal are functions to encode and decode the wire format.

+When the .proto file specifies `syntax="proto3"`, there are some differences:

+  - Non-repeated fields of non-message type are values instead of pointers.
+  - Getters are only generated for message and oneof fields.
+  - Enum types do not get an Enum method.

 Consider file test.proto, containing

 ```proto